cs50nestm/cs50labs/typecasting/README.md

 {% endspoiler %}

-Your job is to edit the program on the right to do exactly that to the string named `plaintext`.
+Your job is to edit the program, `typecasting.c` on the right to do exactly that to the string named `plaintext`.
 Instead of just outputting the string exactly as it's input, add one to each char before printing it.

 You may implicitly or explicitly cast each `char` in `plaintext` to an `int`, then add 1 and output each resulting `char`.